 In December 2013 I began taking my injections for IVF and had egg collection in January 2014.
 I had 11 eggs, seven fertilised with ICSI, one embryo was frozen and one embryo was transferred on day three.
 Unfortunately, this did not work and there was no set reason given but egg quality may have been a factor.

-At our follow up consultation in February 2014, we were advised to use our frozen embryo, but I felt that because of the unexplained egg quality and low embryo number, I wanted to try another fresh cycle even if that meant paying for the treatment this time.
+At our follow up the consultation in February 2014, we were advised to use our frozen embryo, but I felt that because of the unexplained egg quality and low embryo number, I wanted to try another fresh cycle even if that meant paying for the treatment this time.
 After all, if age was on my side, I wanted to maximise our chances to have baby number two one day instead of using the frozen embryo.

 We were due to start IVF next month which has now been pushed back two months because of